Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Numerical experiments

-These choices are made to ensure that the resulting number of degrees of freedom is small, being at most equal to $1456$ in the case of $p=12$, thereby facilitating the accurate computation of the condition numbers $\kappa(\bo P)$ of the preconditioned matrix~$\bo P$.
-The resulting condition numbers are given in Table~\ref{tab:pq_condition_numbers} and represented in Figure~\ref{fig:polynomial_orders}, which show that $\kappa(\bo P)$ is of order $1+p^6/q^3$, in agreement with the results of section~\ref{sec:preconditioners} and in particular with the bound \eqref{eq:predicted_condition_number}.
-This confirms that the predicted rates with respect to the polynomial degrees are optimal.
+Since the bound \eqref{eq:condition_preconditioned} is the first to be explicit in both coarse and fine mesh polynomial degrees, it is important to ascertain its sharpness.
+Let $\Om=(0,1)^2$, and let the fixed meshes $\calT_H=\calT_S$ be obtained by a uniform subdivision of $\Om$ into $4$ squares, and let $\calT_h$ be obtained by uniform subdivision of $\Om$ into $16$ squares.
+We consider the sequence of spaces $\Vh$ of piecewise polynomials on $\calT_h$ with total degree $p$, where $p=2,\dots,12$, and the coarse spaces $\VH$ of piecewise polynomials on $\calT_H$ with total degree $q$, where $q=2,\dots, 6$.
+We apply the additive Schwarz preconditioner defined in section~\ref{sec:preconditioners} to the bilinear form $a_h$ defined in \eqref{eq:a_h_definition}, where the penalty parameters are defined by $\cmu=\ceta=10$.
+These choices are made to ensure that the resulting number of degrees of freedom is small, being at most equal to $1456$ in the case of $p=12$, thereby facilitating the accurate computation of the condition numbers $\kPA$ of the preconditioned matrix~$\bo P$.
+The resulting condition numbers are given in Table~\ref{tab:pq_condition_numbers}, which shows that $\kPA$ is of order $1+p^6/q^3$, in agreement with the results of section~\ref{sec:preconditioners} and in particular with the bound \eqref{eq:predicted_condition_number}.
+This confirms that the predicted rates with respect to the polynomial degrees are optimal. \cb{We further verify the sharpness of the bounds with respect to the parameters $H$ and $h$ in Table~\ref{tab:Hh_condition_numbers}, which presents the condition numbers for varying $h=2^{-m}$, $m=2,\dots,5$, and fixed $H=1/2$, and fixed $p=q=2$.
+It is seen that the predicted rate $\kPA$ is of order $H^3/h^3$ in agreement with the theory.}